 If you don’t have an awning, you can bring an umbrella or a camping pergola to protect yourself from the sun, wind, or rain.

 - Games (cards, frisbee, balls, puzzles, guitar, etc)

 In your van, you have to carry a 12V mobile charger to charge with the van lighter, so you can use the GPS and not run out of battery.

 Carry chargers for mobile, tablet, laptop, Kindle, camera.

-We also carry an external battery each.
+We also carry a portable charger each.
 Don’t forget the camera, the memory cards.

-If you take a lot of photos, my recommendation is that you carry a portable hard drive, to download them.
+If you take many photos, my recommendation is that you carry a portable hard drive to download them.